firefrei/docker-snapcast/README.md

 - `dev`
 - `dev-airplay2`

+`latest` tags are built monthly (and on-demand). `dev` tags are built weekly (and on-demand), and may contain unstable code and tests.

 ### In a Nutshell
 [Snapcast](https://github.com/badaix/snapcast) multi-room audio streaming with AirPlay-1 or -2, Spotify and HTTPS support built-in.
 Based on Alpine Linux.